dh107/dh107.github.io/_pages/cv.md

 * 2016-2019: Research Assistant
   * Texas A&M University
-  * Developed image processing and feature detection software for an agricultural radar system.
+  * Developed image processing and feature detection software for an radar system.
   * Quantified carbon sequestration capabilities of genetically modified plants.
   * Funded by the Department of Energy of United States.